 So this year we’re taking no chances.
 Everything has been put straight into the attic … a place they don’t go.

 But it’s not just the physical presents that have to be hidden.

 The receipts have had to be hidden (paper and electronic).
 Lists on computers have had to be given weird file names (this has confused me and Mr Dad at times) and great care has had to be taken with any browser windows left open for gift reference.

 We’ve had to work hard this year to keep the magic alive and at the moment all three girls still believe.
 But it’s a wavering belief.

 In a few years the ‘Magic of Christmas’ will disappear and be replaced by just ‘Christmas’.
 A time when my little girls will start walking in the ‘real world‘.

-So for a few more years I will jump hoops to keep the magic alive.
-For when they loose the ‘Magic’ of Christmas so do I …
+So for a few more years, I will jump hoops to keep the magic alive.
+For when they lose the ‘Magic’ of Christmas so do I …

 And that’s a rather sad thought!